Equine-assisted therapy

 Equine-assisted therapy (EAT) encompasses a range of treatments that involve activities with horses and other equines to promote human physical and mental health.
-The use of EAT has roots in antiquity, and EAT applies to physical health issues in modern form dates to the 1960s.
 Modern use of horses for mental health treatment dates to the 1990s.
 Systematic review of studies of EAT as applied to physical health date only to about 2007, and a lack of common terminology and standardization has caused problems with meta-analysis.
 Due to a lack of high-quality studies assessing the efficacy of equine-assisted therapies for mental health treatment, concerns have been raised that these therapies should not replace or divert resources from other evidence-based mental health therapies.
+The existing body of evidence does not justify the promotion and use of equine-related treatments for mental disorders.

 Terminology

-An overall term that encompasses all forms of equine therapy is Equine-Assisted Activities and Therapy (EAAT).
+An overall term that encompasses all forms of equine therapy is equine-assisted activities and therapy (EAAT).
 Various therapies that involve interactions with horses and other equines are used for individuals with and without disabilities including those with physical, cognitive and emotional issues.
 Terminology within the field is not standardized, and the lack of clear definitions and common terminology presents problems in reviewing medical literature.
 Within that framework, the more common therapies and terminology used to describe them are: